astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/assignment/annotations.md

 reveal_type(j)  # revealed: tuple[str | int]
 ```

-## Incorrect tuple annotations are complained about
+## Incorrect tuple assignments are complained about

 ```py
 # error: [invalid-assignment] "Object of type `tuple[Literal[1], Literal[2]]` is not assignable to `tuple[()]`"